 Check the temperature of your oven and make sure you haven't overfilled the cupcake cases.
 Overfilling the cases can result in misshapen cupcakes.

-I always recommend using a kitchen scale rather than cups when baking, this way you can ensure you’ve measured properly and that your baked goodies come out perfectly.
+I always recommend using a kitchen scale rather than cups when baking.
+This way, you can ensure you've measured properly and that your baked goodies come out perfectly.

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe